ajsouza/PHP-Classes-for-OAS-API/README.md

 ==================
 We are planning on creating an oas.reporting.php library.

-[1]: Not yet a stable release, means we still could change this structure.
+[1]: Not yet a stable release, means we still could change this structure "BETA"